 The following fascinating small town museums in midwest US are listed alphabetically by state, city, and museum name.
 Hours of operation or prices are not included, so please check the respective website for that and any other desired information.

 This article covers small town museums in Midwest US, including Indiana, Iowa, Kansas, Minnesota, Missouri, Ohio, South Dakota, and Wisconsin.
-Please also see Fascinating Small Town Museums in Southeastern US and Fascinating Small Town Museums in Western US and Fascinating Small Town Museums in Northeastern US.
+Please also see our small town museums in Southeastern US Museums and Western US Museums and Northeastern US Museums.

 There are over 35,000 museums in the United States but most travel articles consistently cover the same 50 or so.
 I have visited many fascinating museums in many small towns across the United States.
 They should be recognized and visited, right?